whokartikgambhir/whokartikgambhir/README.md

 📬 Reach Out: DM me, connect on LinkedIn, or open an issue — happy to collab or brainstorm 🚀

 ⭐ From Kartik Gambhir
-☕ Built with curiosity, caffeine, and a belief that code should feel like magic.
+☕ Built with curiosity, caffeine and a belief that code should feel like magic.